MinghuiChen43/awesome-deep-phenomena/README.md

   - Dimitris Tsipras, Shibani Santurkar, Logan Engstrom, Alexander Turner, Aleksander Madry. *ICLR 2019*
   - Digest: We show that there may exist an inherent tension between the goal of adversarial robustness and that of standard generalization.
 Specifically, training robust models may not only be more resource-consuming, but also lead to a reduction of standard accuracy.

+- Adversarial examples from computational constraints. [[paper]](https://arxiv.org/abs/1805.10204)
+  - Sébastien Bubeck, Eric Price, Ilya Razenshteyn. *ICML 2019*
+  - Digest: First we prove that, for a broad set of classification tasks, the mere existence of a robust classifier implies that it can be found by a possibly exponential-time algorithm with relatively few training examples.
+Then we give a particular classification task where learning a robust classifier is computationally intractable.

 - Towards the first adversarially robust neural network model on MNIST. [[paper]](https://arxiv.org/abs/1805.09190)
   - Lukas Schott, Jonas Rauber, Matthias Bethge, Wieland Brendel. *ICLR 2019*
   - Digest: We present a novel robust classification model that performs analysis by synthesis using learned class-conditional data distributions.
 We demonstrate that most adversarial examples are strongly perturbed towards the perceptual boundary between the original and the adversarial class.